Resources

 As service providers (SPs) seek to integrate multiple services onto a single platform, they are driven by factors such as growth in bandwidth demand, cloud computing, 5G network rollout, IoT adoption, and network complexity.
 This service convergence is essential for preventing service providers’ revenue leaks, as they lose the monetization battle to over-the-top (OTT) companies and hyperscalers, leaving them with infrastructure investment debt.
 There is still more that can be done to address this service convergence issue and stop SPs’ ongoing revenue leaks.

-What is DriveNets multiservice architecture?
+What is DriveNets multiservice network architecture?

 DriveNets Network Cloud is ahead of the curve, already enabling service providers to construct scalable and cost-effective networks that enhance their ability to launch new services.
 DriveNets Network Cloud offers a shared network infrastructure with tools for deploying, operating and managing any network function, including core, peering, aggregation and other functions.
 However, can a shared network infrastructure truly be called “shared” if only one service can use it?
 In the case of cloud computing, the shift from on-premises to the cloud was attractive and successful due to the ability to run multiple applications on the same existing hardware.
 The same applies to DriveNets multiservice.